 In the case that $k = \Theta(n^\alpha)$ with $\alpha > 1/2$, the bound $T \geq n$ of Theorem \ref{BDR} can be achieved by the identity matrix (that is, testing each item individually), and the resulting number of tests $T = n$ is optimal.

-For $\alpha < 1/2$, the $T \geq \Omega(k^2)$ lower bounds of Theorem \ref{BDR} and related results are complemented by achievability results of the form $T \leq O(k^2 \log n)$, just a logarithmic factor larger.
-For example, using a Bernoulli random design with $p = 1/(k+1)$, one can prove the existence of a $k$-disjunct $(T \times n)$-matrix with
+For $\alpha < 1/2$, the $T \geq \Omega(k^2)$ lower bound of Theorem \ref{BDR} (and the related results) are complemented by achievability results of the form $T \leq O(k^2 \log n)$, which is only a logarithmic factor larger.
+For example, considering a Bernoulli random design with $p = 1/(k+1)$, one can prove the existence of a $k$-disjunct $(T \times n)$-matrix with

 for any $\delta > 0$ \cite[Theorem 8.1.3]{du-hwang}.
 (Du and Hwang \cite[Section 8.1]{du-hwang} attribute this result to unpublished work by Busschbach \cite{busschbach}.)
 Kautz and Singleton \cite{kautz} give a number of constructions of separable and disjunct matrices, notably including a construction based on Reed--Solomon codes that we discuss further in Section \ref{sec:explicit}.
 Porat and Rothschild \cite{porat} give a construction with $T = O(k^2 \log n)$ using linear codes.